pjcdawkins/platformsh-example-magento/README.md

 In `.platform/services.yaml` we say we want a MySQL instance, a Redis and a Solr.
 That would cover most basic Magento needs, right?

-The ``composer.json`` will fetch the Magento 2.0 Enterprise Edition, and some configuration scripts to prepare your application for Platform.sh.
+The ``composer.json`` will fetch the Magento 2.0 Community Edition, and some configuration scripts to prepare your application for Platform.sh.